syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if the input data types are incorrect.
+&#35;VALUE! - occurs if the input data types are incorrect.

-#N/A - occurs if the unit does not exist or are in different groups.
+&#35;N/A - occurs if the unit does not exist or are in different groups.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/69.png](Calculate-functions_images/Calculate-functions_img141.png)

+_CONVERT_

 ## Web Functions